 The production of our goods in factories, the daily commute by car, or a flight to a distant destination all contribute to the melting of ice in the Arctic Ocean, which has set in motion a chain reaction that can't be stopped easily.

 It's not like we only just found out about all of this.
 In april 1896, the Swedish scientist Svante Arrhenius published the very first article that showed that CO2 raises the world's temperature.
 At the very same moment, on a deserted Arctic island, Nansen had been battling the vicious Arctic winter for over eight months.
 Beaten by the sea ice, waiting for the coming spring.

-This text first appeared in Klassekampen on 23 Sep 2016
+This text originally appeared in Klassekampen on 23 September 2016